dwavesystems/dwave-ocean-sdk/overview/dwavesys.rst

 3. Solver

-   Name of the D-Wave resource to be used to solve your submitted problems.
+   A D-Wave resource to be used to solve your submitted problems.

 You can find all the above information when you log in to your D-Wave account.
 For Leap users, select the Dashboard tab; for on-premises (Qubist) users, select the